In this guide, you’ll learn how to write deduction and contribution changes to Finch’s deductions API endpoints.

 Get All Deductions | Get all existing company-wide deductions and contributions | Automated Only |

-Register Deduction | Register one existing company-wide deduction or contribution | Assisted Only |
+Register Deduction | Register one existing company-wide deduction or contribution | Automated and Assisted |

 Create Deduction | Create a new company-wide deduction or contribution (not supported for all providers) | Automated and Assisted |